 I actually will revert that changeset if you do not make up your mind.

 Seems i have misread the bug before and if you click disconnect in status -> Interfaces the interface has to be/stay down since that is an administrator utility.

 This will restore the full functionality back of bringing up/down from events and dial-on-demand will work as long as no events happen.

 #10 Updated by Bipin Chandra over 10 years ago

 what im trying to tell u is in older snaps dial on demand as well as disconnect used to work together as well as in 1.2.3, the benefit of dial on demand is if connection dropped for some other reason then it would reconnect automatically and the benefit of disconnect button was to be able to renew the IP from isp if there was some issue so on clicking that, it would disconnect completely and due to dial on demand it would reconnect automatically but currently if dial on demand is ticked then disconnect doesn't do anything and if its unticked then it just disconnects so basically both the purposes r not fulfilled like it used to in 1.2.3 as well as older 2.0.

 cant it be done such that on clicking disconnect a event is generated which disconnects and dial on demand detects this and then tries to reconnect a fresh connection?

-#11 Updated by Marcus Brown almost 10 years ago
+#11 Updated by Marcus Brown over 10 years ago

 pfsense behaves by default (without dial-on-demand ticked) as you stated above ( "if connection dropped for some other reason then it would reconnect automatically and the benefit of disconnect button was to be able to renew the IP from isp if there was some issue").